 We are almost at the end of our short journey of understanding what is tempered chocolate?.
 Keep in mind that this is a drop in the sea and there are many other factors that come into play, but if you read this post I am confident that you now have the tools to temper chocolate and create your very own sweet treats, chocolate candy, and even high-quality chocolate.

-- There are six different types of crystals, each forms at different temperature ranges.
+- There are six different types of crystals, each form at different temperature ranges.

-- Phase 5 (form v) is the most stable phase, and what gives chocolates its glossy appearance, snap sound and smooth texture.
+- Phase 5 (form v) is the most stable phase, and what gives chocolates their glossy appearance, snap sound, and smooth texture.

-- You can not temper candy melts, chocolate chips or not real chocolate.
-Some may not contain any cocoa butter and some have stabilizers added to.
+- You can not temper candy melts, chocolate chips, or not real chocolate.
+Some may not contain any cocoa butter and some have stabilizers added to them.

-- The type and amount of chocolate should be taken under consideration when deciding on the technique.
+- The type and amount of chocolate should be taken into consideration when deciding on the technique.

 - Tempering chocolate is the last step of making it.
-I high recommend you listen to this wonderful podcast, where my friends Becky Hadeed hosts the granddaughter of a cocoa beans farmer.
+I highly recommend you listen to this wonderful podcast, where my friends Becky Hadeed hosts the granddaughter of a cocoa beans farmer.

-- Cocoa beans grow in a rainforest conditions.
-The climate change effects those conditions and put the rainforests at risks.
+- Cocoa beans grow in rainforest conditions.
+Climate change affects those conditions and put the rainforests at risk.
 Learn more about it HERE.